venoajie/rag-ingestor-function/README.md

-# OCI Serverless Function: RAG Ingestor - v5.0
+# OCI Serverless Function: RAG Ingestor - v5.0 (Hardened)

 This repository contains the source code and the definitive, battle-tested deployment guide for the `rag-ingestor` OCI Function.
 This document has been hardened with lessons learned from a series of production-blocking incidents to ensure a robust, repeatable, and understandable deployment process.